 If you have a special situation, you might need a drywall knife and a 1.25 inch diameter plastic tube, to cut the flexible tube to a specific length.
 The Flex P-trap will fit with all fixtures used in sink draining.
-The Flex P-trap can be used by home owners, mobile homes, beauty salons etc., but for new home constructions it's approved by the plumbing inspector.
+The Flex P-trap can be used by home owners, mobile homes, beauty salons etc., but for new home constructions it is not approved by the plumbing inspector.
 The flexible extending tube, flexible J-trap and the rubber J-trap have been on the market for over a hundred years; they are not approved by US inspectors, but are approved in Europe.

 A. INSTALLATION THEORY

 To install a regular trap, the sink has to be perfect in the horizontal position (not tilted to the left, right or front).
 A regular p-trap has 3 joints (A,B and C on Fig.28 above).
 Joint A adjusts the p-trap when the sink is tilted to the left or right, and adjusts the length of trap in X-Z plane.
 Using joint A, the trap can be rotated and translated to adjust the coordinate X. Using joint B, the trap can be rotated around axis Z (conic joint) when the sink is installed eccentric (so that the axis of the tailpiece is not in the same vertical plane with the center of the outlet draining).
 From joint B, adjust coordinate Y.When the axis of the tailpiece and the center of the outlet draining are in the same vertical plane (Y=0), the sink is centered.

 Joint C can be used to adjust the length of the tailpiece, coordinate Z. Regular p-trap can't be adjusted when the sink is tilted in the front.
 Because of this, some inventors replace the conic joint B with a ball joint; others use flexible extension tubes to connect the tailpiece with the p-trap, which is not approved by the inspectors.
 Because of this, plumbers use silicon in the join when the sink is not installed in the horizontal position.